bhargavpanth/Spark-Experiments/README.md

 * Add `export PYSPARK_PYTHON=python3`

-Once you do, paste the following commands in your terminal
+Once you do, paste the following commands in your terminal.
+The `ratings_counter.py` script generates a histogram of the ratings of all the movies in the dataset.

 ```bash
 $ spark-submit ratings_counter.py